dfmemicrobiota/infertile_couples/infertile_couples_microbiota.md

   geom_boxplot(fill=c("#56b1e9", "#3da822", "#e9568e","#e9568e"))
 ```

-# 12 - Cluster samples based on their community composition (Bray-Curtis dissimilarities) (Figures 13 and 14)
+# 11 - Cluster samples based on their community composition (Bray-Curtis dissimilarities) (Figures 13 and 14)

-##

-12.1 - Functions
+11.1 - Create required functions:
 ```
 # This R script is an extension of vegan library's bioenv()
 # function and uses the bio.env() and bio.step() of